Skip to main content

 What to Include in Your Maintenance Service Contract — Quebec (Contrat de maintenance et d'entretien)

-A comprehensive and legally valid Quebec Maintenance Service Contract must include the following key elements to be enforceable under the CCQ and applicable regulatory frameworks:
+A thorough and legally valid Quebec Maintenance Service Contract must include the following key elements to be enforceable under the CCQ and applicable regulatory frameworks:

 **Identification of Parties:** Full legal names, addresses, and business registration numbers (NEQ) of both the service provider and the client, and the identity and authority of all signing representatives.